 - Include the start and end dates of the lease — This ensures that the sublease doesn’t last longer than the original lease (which isn’t legally allowed).

-- Add any additional information about the property — It’s important for the subtenant to know whether there are restrictions on smoking or pet ownership, “quiet hours,” or designated parking spots.
+- Add any additional information about the property — The subtenant needs to know whether there are restrictions on smoking or pet ownership, “quiet hours,” or designated parking spots.
 Also include information about what the subtenant does (or doesn’t) have access to as part of the sublease, such as garage space, the kitchen, laundry, or communal amenities.

-- List the amount of rent due — Both the total and the amount the subtenant will owe each month.
-If you’re splitting utilities with the subtenant, highlight these costs out as well.
-Make sure the sublease agreement also includes a rent due date, rent grace period, and the penalties or late fees you’ll charge if a rent or utility payment is late.
+- List the amount of rent due — The total and the amount the subtenant will owe each month.
+If you’re splitting utilities with the subtenant, highlight these costs.
+Ensure the sublease agreement includes a rent due date, rent grace period, and the penalties or late fees you’ll charge if a rent or utility payment is late.

 - Sign the sublease — Formally complete the sublease by signing and dating the document (both the original tenant and subtenant must each sign).